Tfauves/Trivia-Challenege/README.md

 # Trivia-Challenege
-first trivia game build
+first trivia game.
-A simple trivia game build.
-Challenge: to use API data and localstorage
+A simple trivia game build where the main challenge is to use API data and localstorage.